About Solo distributions of Istio

 About Solo FIPS distribution of Istio

 For use cases that require federal information processing capabilities, install Solo distributions of Istio that are tagged with fips, which comply with National Institute of Standards and Technology (NIST) Federal Information Processing Standards (FIPS).
+Keep in mind that a Solo license key is required to use the Solo FIPS distribution of Istio.

 Standard and Solo FIPS builds